ChilliCream/graphql-workshop/docs/6-subscriptions.md

 ## Refactor GraphQL API

-Before we can start with introducing our new subscriptions we need to first bring in some new types and add some more packages.
+Before we can start with introducing our new subscriptions, we need first to bring in some new types and add some more packages.

 1. Add a reference to the NuGet package package `HotChocolate.Subscriptions.InMemory` version `10.5.0`.

    1. `dotnet add GraphQL package HotChocolate.Subscriptions.InMemory --version 10.5.0`

-   > This brings an in-memory subscription bus which is enough if you have just one server.
-If you want to use multiple GraphQL servers with a strong pub/sub system like Redis you can use `HotChocolate.Subscriptions.Redis` for instance.
+   > This brings an in-memory subscription bus, which is enough if you have just one server.
+If you want to use multiple GraphQL servers with a robust pub/sub system like Redis, you can use `HotChocolate.Subscriptions.Redis` for instance.

 1. Add a new directory `Attendees`.